nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/experience/2012-02-biotechnology-engineer.md

 - • Designed, planned and implemented the optimisation strategy using an experimental design (Taguchi).

 - • Defined and planned the qualification strategy in collaboration with several departments.
 - • Successfully led the equipment's qualification.
-As a result, the equipment has been used in production to replace the obsolete one that was jeopardising the entire production chain.
+As a result, the equipment replaced the obsolete one that was jeopardising the entire production chain.
 - • Trained the technicians to use the new equipment.